 - Curtiss, S. (1977).
 Genie: A psycholinguistic study of a modern day ‘wild child’.
 New York: Academic Press.

 - Curtiss, S. (1988) ‘The special talent of grammar acquisition’.
-In L. Obler and D. Fein (eds.).
+In L. Obler & D. Fein (Eds.).
 The exceptional brain: Neuropsychology of talent and special abilities.
 New York: Guilford Press.

 If you can get your hand on the original aptitude tests, they are actually quite fascinating (there is a copy of the MLAT at the University of Manchester library, complete with test papers, answer sheets, a cardboard marking mask and instructions).
 The references of the tests I’ve discussed in this post are below, in case you need to cite them: